-Measurements collected by the DH2 are logged at different frequencies, requiring the implementation of a time alignment process to assure that the time index for each datapoint of each variable is consistent with all other measurements.
+Measurements collected by the DH2 are logged at different frequencies, requiring the implementation of a time alignment process to assure that the time index for each data point of each variable is consistent with all other measurements.
 Data collected by the DH2 during MOSAiC are available for public download through the National Science Foundation Arctic Data Center at https://doi.org/10.18739/A2KH0F08V (Jozef et al., 2021).

 During MOSAiC, DH2 flights were conducted whenever flight weather criteria were met and when the team was able to access the ice alongside the Polarstern.
-The weather criteria include near-surface wind speeds with a sustained average below 10 m s-1, and gusts below 14 m s-1, as well as sufficient visibility to maintain visual contact with the aircraft at all times during flight.
+The weather criteria include near-surface wind speeds with a sustained average below $10 \text{ m s}^{-1}$ and gusts below $14 \text{ m s}^{-1}$ , as well as sufficient visibility to maintain visual contact with the aircraft at all times during flight.
 In addition, DH2 flights required coordination with other MOSAiC activities, especially those impacting air space over the MOSAiC floe, including manned helicopter flights and other UAS and tethersonde operations.

-The most common flight pattern conducted with the DH2, and the flight pattern from which data for this analysis were acquired, was a profiling flight in which the plane flew a spiral ascent and descent pattern, with a radius of 75-100 m between the surface and 1 km altitude (or cloud base, if lower than 1 km), with the aircraft ascending and descending at a rate of 2 m s-1 and flying at an airspeed of 14-18 m s-1.
-Each profiling flight lasted an average of 30 min, with some shorter flights when the air temperature was at its coldest (~-35 °C) near the beginning of leg 3, and some longer flights when the air temperature was much warmer (~0 °C) during leg 4.
+The most common flight pattern conducted with the DH2, and the flight pattern from which data for this analysis was acquired, was a profiling flight in which the plane flew a spiral ascent and descent pattern, with a radius of 75-100 m between the surface and 1 km altitude (or cloud base, if lower than 1 km), with the aircraft ascending and descending at a rate of 2 m s-1 and flying at an airspeed of 14-18 m s-1.
+Each profiling flight lasted an average of 30 min, with some shorter flights when the air temperature was at its coldest ( $\sim -35$ °C) near the beginning of leg 3 and some longer flights when the air temperature was much warmer ( $\sim 0$ °C) during leg 4.
 Throughout the measurement period, 89 flights were conducted with the DH2.
-In the present study, 65 of these flights are found to have a clearly identifiable Z{ABL} within the altitude range sampled.
+In the present study, 65 of these flights are found to have a clearly identifiable $Z{ABL}$ within the altitude range sampled.
 The remaining flights sampled only the lowest portion of the atmosphere due to cloud cover or other unfavorable environmental conditions and therefore did not observe the full depth of the ABL.